 - how often you’d like a hand keeping your home clean and tidy,

-- whether you require assistance with medication, meal prep or other personal supports,
+- whether you require assistance with medication, meal prep, or other personal support,

 - or if you’d like access to a private transport.